 Wanting to further explore the physical side of things too?
 Check out our long distance sex tips & ideas to enhance your intimate moments from afar.

 The more honest conversations you and your partner are able to have about your needs, the more equipped you both will be to truly show up for one another, and the stronger your relationship will be.

-This not only increases levels of trust and safety in your relationship, it also reduces scenarios where you may feel stressed or anxious because you have the emotional support system.
+This not only increases levels of trust and safety in your relationship.
+It also reduces scenarios where you may feel stressed or anxious because you have an emotional support system.

 On a personal level, this can create an environment that leads to boosts in morale and self-confidence!

 When couples who are geographically close fight, hurt feelings and anger can easily be pushed aside with flowers or being physically intimate.

 Note that we said ‘pushed aside’ and not ‘resolved’.
 These gestures may feel good in the moment, but they never address the root of the original issue.